xengeo/java-fundamentals/bites/03_static_methods_bite.md

 your learning.
 [Read more about how to use Makers Bites.](https://github.com/makersacademy/course/blob/main/labels/bites.md)_

-Learn to define and call your own static methods
+In this bite, you will learn to define and call your own static methods.

 ## Introduction